cartalyst/cart/docs/usage/conditions.md

 	$condition = new Condition(array(
 		'name'   => 'Discount (5%)',
 		'type'   => 'discount',
-		'target' => 'subtotal'
+		'target' => 'subtotal',
 	));

 	$condition->setActions(array(

+		array(
-		array('value' => '-5%')
+			'value' => '-5%',
+		),

 	));

 The condition above will apply a 5% discount.

 #### Inclusive Conditions

 Inclusive conditions are not added to the total but allow you to reverse calculate taxes that are already included in your price.

+This condition will be reverse calculated and will show up on total conditions methods, but it will not be added to the cart total.

 	$condition = new Condition(array(
 		'name'   => 'Tax (5%)',
 		'type'   => 'tax',
-		'target' => 'subtotal'
+		'target' => 'subtotal',
 	));

 	$condition->setActions(array(

 		array(
 			'value'     => '5%',
 			'inclusive' => true,
-		)
+		),

 	));

-	// This condition will be reverse calculated and will show up on total conditions methods,
-	// but it will not be added to the cart total.

 #### Other

 Other conditions must have the type set to other

+The condition below will add 5 to the subtotal after applying discounts (if any) assuming conditions order are set to their default order.

 	$condition = new Condition(array(
 		'name'   => 'Other (5%)',
 		'type'   => 'other',
-		'target' => 'subtotal'
+		'target' => 'subtotal',
 	));

 	$condition->setActions(array(

+		array(
-		array('value' => '5')
+			'value' => '5',
+		),

 	));

-The condition above will add 5 to the subtotal after applying discounts (if any) assuming conditions order are set to their default order.

 ### Item Conditions

 You can add one or more (array) conditions to an item that will be assigned automatically when adding or updating on the cart.

 	$condition = new Condition(array(
 		'name'   => 'VAT (12.5%)',